45 Kick-Ass Corporate Wellness Programs to Copy

 2. Earth Friendly Products

-Taking one of our favorite routes to health is a company most known for its willingness to help the environment.
-At Earth Friendly Products, employees are welcome to snag food from an organic fruits and vegetables garden.
+Taking one of our favorite routes to health, Earth Friendly Products employees are welcome to snag food from an organic fruits and vegetables garden.
 Talk about fresh food!

 3. Draper, Inc.